 6.3.3 Evaluation

+The solution incorporates the PSK delivery in the MA PDU session establishment procedure in non-roaming scenario.
+In this way, the existing messages can be reused to deliver the PSK so as to avoid defining a new procedure or new messages.
+The PSK or an intermediate key can be delivered from the AMF to the SMF as part of the SM context to be created.
+The SMF then delivers the PSK as part of the configuration to the UPF during N4 session establishment or modification procedure.

+On the UE side, the UE is able to determine to derive the PSK based on the information in the ATSSS rules ("MPQUIC link-specific multipath" addresses/prefixes allocated by the UPF) defined in TS 23.502 [9].
+Hence no new indication needs to be delivered from the network to the UE for PSK derivation.

+During the reauthentication, the same PSK will be used if no new PDU session is established.

 The solution also addresses the home-routed roaming scenario, while ensuring key separation between serving and home networks.

 Option 1 requires new procedure and messages initiated by the SMF towards the AUSF for key retrieval.
 An additional impact on the AUSF is that it is required to store KAUSF and derive PSK from KAUSF.
 An additional impact on the SMF is that it needs to send an indication to inform the UE of the home-routed case or the correct root key for PSK derivation.
 The limitation of this option is that it does not work in the case that the UE is authenticated in 4G network.

 Option 2 does not require new procedure and messages, but has an impact on the SMF and the UE, which are required to derive a new PSK using the key from the serving network.
 The SMF also needs to send an indication to inform the UE of the home-routed case or additional round of derivation for a new PSK.
 In addition, both the UE and the SMF in home network are required to be preconfigured with a shared parameter for deriving the new PSK.
 The limitation of this option is that it depends on the visited network supporting the relevant functionality of this solution.

+This solution depends on the visited network supporting the relevant functionality of this solution.

 6.4 Solution #4: Using 5G security context to derive authentication pre-shared key for MPQUIC